『Unreserved Wine Talk』のカバーアート

 Giveaway

-Three of you are going to win a copy of her terrific new memoir, Make The Midlife Move: A Practical Guide to Flourish after Fifty.
+Two of you are going to win a copy of her terrific book, The Ultimate Wine Lover's Travel Guide.
 To qualify, all you have to do is email me at natalie@nataliemaclean.com and let me know that you’ve posted a review of the podcast.
-I’ll choose three people randomly from those who contact me.
-Good luck!
+I’ll choose two people randomly from those who contact me.

 Highlights